 - 3 T coarsely grated Parmesan Cheese

 - salt and fresh ground black pepper to taste

 - If you’re cooking chicken for this, trim visible fat from 4 chicken breasts, then cut the chicken lengthwise into thirds.
-Put the can of chicken stock, 2 cans of water, and the Italian Herb Blend into a small sauce pan and bring to a boil.
+Put the can of chicken stock, 2 cans of water, and the Italian Herb Blend (affiliate link) or poultry seasoning into a small sauce pan and bring to a boil.
 When it boils add chicken breasts, turn heat to low, and let simmer 15 minutes, or until the chicken is cooked through.
 Drain the chicken into a colander placed in the sink and let it cool.